Fed Explains YNW Melly Mistrial. Will He Be Released?

 But how did we get here?

-Before I go ahead and talk about one uh mistrial is and what where we go from here, let's talk about the facts of the case, what went down.
+Before I go ahead and talk about one mistrial is and what where we go from here, let's talk about the facts of the case, what went down, okay?

 Okay.

-I think it was in uh Broward County, somewhere up there.
+And about 30, 40 minutes north of here, I think it was in Broward County, somewhere up there.

-And what's up happening is next thing you know, Y and W Bortland is going to the hospital saying, yo, we got hit in a drive-by.
+And what ends up happening is, next thing you know, YMW Bortland is going to the hospital saying, yo, we got hit in a drive-by.

-Gives us crazy story, and the police are investigating, and they start figuring out okay, you guys weren't involved in a drab eye shooting.
+And the police are investigating and they start figuring out, okay, you guys weren't involved in a drive-by shooting.

 We think it's Melly.

-So we're gonna do is we're gonna go ahead and summarize the investigation, right?
+So what we're going to do is we're going to go ahead and summarize the investigation, right?

-We're gonna go back in time a little bit, summarize, and we're gonna go ahead and get into where we are now, right?
+We're going to go back in time a little bit, summarize, and we're going to go ahead and get into where we are now, right?

-So, first, let's start with who is Y and W. Melly, okay, guys.
+So first, let's start with who is YNW Melly, okay, guys?

-So, why uh Jamel Maurice Demons, okay, or Demens, as they referred to him on uh in the trial.
+So Jamel Maurice Demons, okay, or Demens as they referred to him on in the trial, born May 1st, 1999, known for fresh days, YNW Melly.

 That's what it stands for, guys.